test-editor/deprecated-test-editor-xtext/docs/features.md

 ### Components / Masks

 Components are elements that resemble an application entity for which a set of interactions are bundled.
+Following an example using the short syntax for element definitions (see next section for the alternate long syntax).

 ```
 component QOLPage is WebPage {
-    element QuestionField is TextField locate by NAME using "QTEXT_FIELD" restrict QuestionField to ValidQuestions
+    element QuestionField is TextField locate by NAME using "QTEXT_FIELD" restrict EnterIntoTextField.text to ValidQuestions
     element AnswerField is TextField locate by ID using "4711"
     element AskButton is Button locate by ID using "8000"
 }